-- Resource or possession guarding – This type of aggression is when a dog is guarding what he perceives as “his property”.
-It may be a human, a dog treat or even a toy.
+- Resource or possession guarding – This type of aggression is when a dog is guarding what he perceives as “his property.”
+It may be a human, a dog treat, or even a toy.

 Reducing the Likelihood of Aggressive Behaviors

 Often, knowing the signs that a dog is being aggressive or about to become aggressive can make it easier to nip it in the bud.

-- Ears tucked back
+- Ears tucked back.

-- Eye aversion
+- Eye aversion.

 Eliminating the types of situations that may increase the likelihood of aggression can be a good first step towards training the dog to eliminate aggression.

 If the dog shows aggression while entering the dog park, turn around, take the dog back to the car and wait until he calms down.
 If he doesn’t calm down, take him home.

-The earlier in their life the dog gets training and socialization, the more effective it will be.
-There is a lot to be said for nipping it in the bud and providing positive reinforcement.
+The earlier in life the dog gets training and socialization, the more effective they will be.
+There is a lot to be said for nipping aggression in the bud and providing positive reinforcement.

 Dealing With An Aggressive Goldendoodle

-Dealing with an aggressive Goldendoodle may seem like an impossible task because Goldendoodles are normally so well-mannered and loving, but it’s their personality that may make it easier.
+Dealing with an aggressive Goldendoodle may seem like an impossible task because Goldendoodles are normally so well mannered and loving, but it’s their personality that may make it easier.

 They respond much better with positive reinforcement training and praise.
 If the dog hasn’t had the proper socialization as a puppy, it’s still not too late.

 It may take a little longer to properly socialize an older Goldendoodle so he’s not aggressive, but it is possible, and the rewards will make it more than worth the work and effort.

-Do Goldendoodles bark a lot?
+Do Goldendoodles Bark a Lot?

-In fact, they are not considered a good watchdog because of how infrequent they bark.
+In fact, they are not considered a good watchdog because of how infrequently they bark.
 It has to be something pretty special or surprising to make a Goldendoodle bark.

 Although fear is the most common reason for growling, they may also growl to express pain or exhibit territorial aggression.
 Some dogs even growl when they’re playing.

 That’s A Wrap!

-Proper socialization and consistent training can ensure this dog does not exhibit inappropriate aggression and grows up to be the kind of dog that has made this hybrid dog so popular worldwide.
+Proper socialization and consistent training can ensure this dog does not exhibit inappropriate aggression and grows up to be the kind of dog who has made this hybrid so popular worldwide.